MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/synapse-monitoring-readme.md

 ---
 # Microsoft Azure SDK for Python

-This is the Microsoft Azure Synapse Artifacts Client Library.
+This is the Microsoft Azure Synapse Monitoring Client Library.
 This package has been tested with Python 3.6, 3.7, 3.8, 3.9 and 3.10.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).